mufflyt/mystery_shopper/README.md

 We wrote the paper on GoogleDocs.  https://docs.google.com/document/d/1rg6Mf4ZHYE5o3s4v1CIz-KRAm7NSHbDIPWPyU3ezaws/edit?usp=sharing
 GoogleDocs and Endnote do not play well together.
 Therefore we used Endnote for references once the final product was exported into Microsoft Word.
-I have an endnote x8 group called `MysteryCallerStudy`.
+I have an endnote x8 group called `MysteryCallerStudy` in the `gethispainthingdone.enlp` library.
+I found the easiest way to use endnote was to click on the Online Search --> PubMed(NLM) and search for the articles that way.
+Then I could pull the reference into the Word document.

 The mailing list was kept on Google Sheets.
-The data was not sensitive so it was kept on Dropbox.

 Some results from Wait Times by Individual Female Pelvic Medicine and Reconstructive Surgery Office
 * https://exploratory.io/viz/8171776323392484/Dot-map-VQG6RIQ9cT